The rebellions, coups, kidnappings, revolutions, putschs, and all out

 Aires, The Honorary Consul is the

-three Brits in the small city, he often dines with another colleague, and when
+three Brits in the small city, he often dines with another expat, and when

-needed, provides assistance to the third, the British consul.
+needed, provides assistance to a third, the British consul.
 Charlie Fortnum his name, the job is in title

-only, his only actual pursuits being a daily measure of whiskey and driving his
+only.
+Fortnum's only actual pursuits are a daily measure of whiskey and driving his

 beat-up Land Rover through the fields of mate

-Plarr all hell breaks looks when local guerrillas mistake Fortnum for the
+Plarr until all hell breaks looks when local guerrillas mistake Fortnum for the

 visiting American ambassador and kidnap him.

-The story unraveling thereafter both absurd and tragic, the stories of
+The story which unravels thereafter is both absurd and tragic.
+But it's in the lives of

-with the local revolutionaries, when he is called in to help, his sympathies do
+with the local revolutionaries, and when he is called in to help, his sympathies do

-not know which way to turn.
+not know which way to turn as a result.
 Not making

 this any easier is Leon, a tenuous ex-priest who sides with guerrillas, and it